Nicolás Brussino: Basket Zaragoza (2019–2021)

 On July 5, 2019, Brussino signed a two-year deal with Basket Zaragoza of the Liga ACB.
-He averaged 9.8 points and 4 rebounds during the 2019-20 season.
+He averaged 9.8 points and 4 rebounds during the 2019–20 season.
 On June 12, 2020, Brussino re-signed with the team.

 Return to Herbalife Gran Canaria (2021–present)

-On July 1, 2021, he has signed with Herbalife Gran Canaria of the Spanish Liga ACB.
+On July 1, 2021, he joined Herbalife Gran Canaria of the Spanish Liga ACB.

 National team career

 Brussino is a senior Argentine national basketball team member.
 He won a silver medal with Argentina's senior national team at the 2015 FIBA Americas Championship.
 He also played at the 2016 Summer Olympics, and at the 2017 FIBA AmeriCup, where he won a silver medal and was named to the All-Tournament Team.

 In 2019, he participated in the team that won the Pan American gold medal in Lima.
 He was included in the Argentine squad for the 2019 FIBA Basketball World Cup and clinched the silver medal with Argentina, which emerged as runners-up to Spain at the 2019 FIBA Basketball World Cup.

 In 2022, Brussino won the gold medal in the 2022 FIBA AmeriCup held in Recife, Brazil.
-He was one of Argentina´s small forwards in the tournament.
+He was one of Argentina's small forwards in the tournament.